BtheGit/redux-redux/README.md

 }
 ```

-Of course now it's a bit odd to call the outer object that holds everything 'state' and the inner object that just hold state.
+Of course now it's a bit odd to call the outer object that holds everything 'state' and the inner object that just holds the state the same thing.
 So let's rename 'ourState' to 'ourStore' to reflect the fact that it holds stuff but also lets us add/remove/change stuff.
 Just like a real store.
 And we need to change our inner functions to reflect the changes.
-Since we are managing all that internally we only have to change it in one place!

 ```javascript
 let ourStore = {